MileHacker Logo

 Iconic Landmarks

-Marsa Alam's main appeal is its natural beauty, notably the Red Sea's marine ecosystem and the vast Eastern Desert.
+Marsa Alam's main appeal is its natural beauty, specifically the Red Sea's marine the environment and its inhabitants and the vast Eastern Desert.
 The area is a destination for divers and those seeking untouched nature.

 The region's development concentrates on utilizing its environmental assets, rather than traditional historical sites or museums.